AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-11-18-raspberry-pi-install-and-connect-without-monitor.md

   ![unmount micro sd card to install raspberry pi](/assets/images/unmount-micro-sd-card-to-install-raspberry-pi.jpg)

 > **IMPORTANT** - the `dd` command will `delete everything in the microSD card` - make sure you know what you are doing!
-Otherwise stop here or follow the official guidance [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+Otherwise, stop here or follow the official guidance [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 I am using the `dd` command.